agroce/tstl/README.md

 -----

 TSTL supports automated fault localization.
-If you have a harness that finds bugs, you might get some insight into the nature of those bugs by running something like:
+If you have a harness that finds a bug, you might get some insight into the nature of that bug by running something like:

 `tstl-rt --localize --multiple`